 Duperrey’s second-in-command on his 1822–25 voyage was Jules Sébastien César Dumont d'Urville.
 The expedition that Dumont d’Urville led in 1826 is considered to be the last important voyage in the story of the European discovery of New Zealand.

 Dumont d’Urville came with the intention of completing Cook’s chart of New Zealand.
-Sailing from Toulon on 25 April 1826 in the Astrolabe (the Coquille renamed), he sighted the west coast of the South Island on 10 January 1827.
+Having left Toulon on 25 April 1826 in the Astrolabe (the Coquille renamed), he sighted the west coast of the South Island on 10 January 1827.
 After exploring Cook’s Blind Bay (now Tasman Bay), he made his celebrated passage of French Pass into Admiralty Bay.

-He went on to examine the east coast from Cape Campbell to Whangārei Harbour, a journey that included the Hauraki Gulf, Waitematā Harbour and Coromandel Peninsula.
+He went on to examine the east coast from Cape Campbell to Whangārei Harbour, a journey that took in Coromandel Peninsula, the Hauraki Gulf and Waitematā Harbour.
 He spent a week in the Bay of Islands before leaving New Zealand.

-Dumont d’Urville returned to the east coast on his 1837–40 Astrolabe and Zélée voyage to Antarctica, but without adding significantly to the knowledge of New Zealand’s coasts.
+Dumont d’Urville returned to the east coast on his 1837–40 Astrolabe and Zélée voyage to Antarctica, without adding significantly to knowledge of New Zealand’s coasts.

 Danger and discovery